 - Endorphin

-High levels of dopamine tend to enhance concentration, boost memory and motivation.
+High levels of dopamine tend to enhance concentration and boost memory and motivation.
 Have you ever wondered why Alfred Hitchcock’s films are still even discussed?
+They are so notorious because he creates suspense.
+The same applies to your storytelling technique – you need to launch a cliffhanger.

+Yet, the most beautiful thing is that stories are, by definition, dopamine generators because people always expect something to happen.
 Furthermore, whatever character you decide to build within your story, you create empathy, and oxytocin is the most beautiful hormone of all because it makes you feel human.
 Its effects lead to increased generosity, trustworthiness, and bonding.

-Basically, you have the power to pick the story you want to release the hormone you wish in the person you’re talking to in order to achieve exactly the desired effects.
+Along with dopamine and oxytocin, laughter is one of the easiest ways to induce endorphin release.
+Your audience will then become more relaxed and focused, feeling positive.
+Basically, you have the power to pick the story you want to tell and release the hormone you wish in the person you’re talking to to achieve exactly the desired effects.

 How can these facts help your business, you might ask.
 Well, every business has a story to tell, including yours.
 But how can you develop it at every stage in order to improve your sales performance?